Welcome to our store

 Learn More: Ashwagandha Benefits

 Ashwagandha (Withania somnifera, commonly referred to as Indian Ginseng or Winter Cherry) is a perennial shrub grown in India, the Middle East and northern Africa.
-The roots and leaves have been used in Ayurvedic medicine for centuries.
+The roots and leaves have been used in Ayurvedic medicine for centuries to support stress resilience.
 This herb works as an adaptogen, helping the body gradually adapt to stressors.
 How do adaptogens like Ashwagandha work?
 Think of an adaptogen like exercise.
 You train your body with exercise and over time, you become less tired and feel stronger.
-When you train your body with adaptogens, over time, you are better able to manage stress and feel more resilient. †
+When you train your body with adaptogens, over time, you are better able to manage stress and promote relaxation which can help in contributing to a healthier lifestyle.†

-As a supplement, Ashwagandha helps restore balance to the adrenals by reducing perceived stress and support healthy serum cortisol levels.
-It also helps reduce occasional anxiousness.†
+As a supplement, Ashwagandha helps restore balance to the adrenals by reducing perceived stress and supporting healthy serum cortisol levels.
+It also helps reduce occasional anxiety.†

 Learn More: Causes of Stress & How the Body Reacts

-The Ashwagandha dosage to help reduce stress, and the dosage to help reduce occasional anxiety, depends on the Ashwagandha extract being used and if the active compound, in this case withanolides, has been standardized.
-An herbal supplement with a standardized herb ensures consistency and potency of the active compound.†
+The Ashwagandha dosage to help reduce stress or occasional anxiety depends on the Ashwagandha extract being used and if the active compound, in this case withanolides, has been standardized.
+An herbal supplement with a standardized herb ensures the consistency and potency of the active compound.†

 Therefore, before we talk dosage, we need to know why the amount of Ashwagandha’s primary bioactives (withanolides) is important in providing any health benefit. †

-The roots (and leaves) of Ashwagandha have many bioactive compounds, but the bioactives that have been clinically studied are a group called withanolides.[2]
+The roots (and leaves) of Ashwagandha have many bioactive compounds, but the bioactives that have been clinically studied for their impact on health are a group called withanolides.[2]
 These bioactives help give Ashwagandha its adaptogenic properties, and most of the research shows that it’s a concentration of withanolides that provides the most benefit to the body.[1] †

 When the roots of wild Ashwagandha plants are ground into a powder, the concentration of withanolides is low.
 However, when the plant is cultivated, the level is higher.
 This led to methods of cultivating the plant and concentrating the levels of withanolides to create standardized Ashwagandha extracts that are more potent than other preparations.[3]